bontchev/pcodedmp/README.md

 ## Installation

-The script should work both in Python 2.6+ and 3.x, although I've been using it only with Python 2.7.6.
+The script will work only in Python version 2.6 or higher.
+It won't work in Python 3.x, because one of the imported modules (`oletools`) does not support Python 3.x.
 It depends on Philippe Lagadec's package [oletools](https://github.com/decalage2/oletools), so it has to be installed before using the script.
 Use the command

 	pip install oletools